rtang03/fabric-es/packages/chaincode/README.md

 ### Chaincodes

 `eventstore` is the chaincode on channel `eventstore`, accessible by all peer node.
+Note that both channel name and chaincodeId are `eventstore`.

 `privatedata` is the chaincode, using Hyperledger Farbic private feature.
 As an example implementation,
 it has two collection `Org1PrivateDetails` and `Org1PrivateDetails`, defined in `collection.json` of